 If your smoke alarm begins to chirp, signaling low battery power, replace the batteries immediately to prevent you and your family from being unprotected.
-Also make sure that everyone in the house understands how important it is to have working batteries in every smoke alarm and how dangerous it is to remove the batteries even for a short time.
-Smoke alarms with sealed lithium batteries can last up to 10 years; after 10 years, the entire unit is disposable.
+Additionally, make sure that everyone in the house understands how important it is to have working batteries in every smoke alarm and how dangerous it is to remove the batteries, even for a short time.
+Smoke alarms with sealed lithium batteries can last up to 10 years; after 10 years, the entire unit is intended to be disposed.